pip-services/pip-services-docs/content/en/python/commons/run/opener.md

 #### is_open
 Checks if all components are opened.

-To be checked components must implement [IOpenable](../iopenable) interface.
+To be checked, components must implement [IOpenable](../iopenable) interface.
-If they don't the call to this method returns true.
+If they don't, the call to this method returns true.

 > `static` is_open(components: List[Any]): bool